pancsta/asyncmachine-go/examples/benchmark_state_source/README.md

 > atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.

 Benchmark of [`/examples/tree_state_source`](/examples/tree_state_source/README.md) using [go-wrk](https://github.com/tsliwowicz/go-wrk)
 and [Caddy](https://caddyserver.com/) in various tree configurations.
-Every node is a resource limiter container (0.1cpu, 64mb).
+Every node is a resource limited container (0.1cpu, 64mb).
 Each run starts with a restart of the load balancer and a 1s warmup.

 ```mermaid